Gougeon 32: Development

 Gougeon Brothers is a composite manufacturing company, that has built many products from composite material and also developed their own materials and processes.
 By 1990 the company had built many custom-built racing sailboats, but had never embarked on a mass-market production boat design before.

 The Gougeon 32 was a project that the company embarked upon as a complementary effort while their wind turbine blade manufacturing was ramping up after three years out of production, following the wind turbine market's 1986 crash.
 The sailboat design was commenced in 1990 as an intended production commercial product that would also be used to development new composite materials and techniques.

 The boat's design goals were, "a lightweight, trailerable catamaran that was fast, fun to sail, had weekend accommodations for 2 or 3 and was priced below $35,000."
 The design was intended to reach a break-even point at a production rate of two boats per week and would be profitable at three boats per week.
-The design challenge was to built a boat of this size that could be transported on a trailer behind a mid-sized car, a requirement that restricted the design to a towed weight of a maximum of 2200 lb.
+The design challenge was to build a boat of this size that could be transported on a trailer behind a mid-sized car, a requirement that restricted the design to a towed weight of a maximum of 2200 lb.

 The design used a new manufacturing technique: single vacuum bag moulded epoxy resin laminate construction, conventional polyester gelcoat and reinforcing fibers fully wetted-out mechanically on a rolling machine.
 It used low-temperature cured epoxy resin with long cure times to achieve the desired finished physical properties.
 This process became the company's Pro-Set process, which has been commercially successful.

 In 1992 the company sold its wind turbine blade manufacturing business and terminated the catamaran production at the same time, having produced only 14 boats and never achieved full series production.